 Dylan Robertson is a director and principal of Radiant Features.
 From 2004 to 2008 he worked as a producer at Tremolo Productions.
-While there, he produced numerous television documentary specials including: Honky Tonk Blues: The Life and Death of Hank Williams (PBS American Masters); The Highwaymen (CMT); Respect Yourself: The Story of Stax Records (PBS Great Performances); The Joy of Lex (Discovery); and The Cool School (PBS Independent Lens / Palm Pictures).
+While there, he produced numerous television documentary specials with Academy Award winning director Morgan Neville including: Honky Tonk Blues: The Life and Death of Hank Williams (PBS American Masters); The Highwaymen (CMT); Respect Yourself: The Story of Stax Records (PBS Great Performances); The Joy of Lex (Discovery); and The Cool School (PBS Independent Lens / Palm Pictures).
 His student film The Size of It, was featured on the Oprah Winfrey show, a first for a USC film student.
 Dylan received degrees from Yale and USC School of Cinematic Arts.

 Dylan Robertson